remake/remake-cli/README.md

 ![Todos example app](https://remake-website.s3.amazonaws.com/todos-example.gif)

-The starter todos project that's generated after running `remake create`.
+*An example of editing, adding, and removing items with the starter todos project.*

 ## What is Remake?